Sourcing and using ingredients

 #Sourcing organic ingredients for processing

-It all begins with organic ingredients.
-The process for sourcing, documenting and verifying organic ingredients is critical to ensure the organic integrity of your products.
+Organic processing begins with using certified organic ingredients.
+Sourcing, documenting and verifying organic ingredients is critical to ensure the organic integrity of your products.

-We recommend starting the verification process of organic certificates with the USDA Organic Integrity Database and reviewing the listed certifier’s website (or calling the certifier directly).
-Please observe additional requirements for imported organic products.
+We recommend starting the verification process of organic certificates by using the USDA Organic Integrity Database.
+Once you’ve established which agency certifies your ingredient, you can review the listed certifier’s website (or call the certifier directly).
+Observe additional requirements for imported organic products as needed.

 #Water, salt and carbon dioxide

-These ingredients cannot be considered or certified as “organic,” unless they are sourced as an agricultural byproduct (e.g., salt from seaweed).
-If using water and/or salt in a multi-ingredient product, do not include either ingredient in your calculations for the percentage of organic contents in the product.
+Water and salt are not considered or certified as “organic,” unless they are sourced as an agricultural byproduct (e.g., salt from certified organic seaweed).
+If you use water and/or salt in a multi-ingredient product, do not include either ingredient in your calculations for the percentage of organic contents in the product.

-Our Product Formulation Sheet (see below) can help calculate the organic percentage of your multi-ingredient product.
+Our Product Formulation Sheet (download below) can help calculate the organic percentage of your multi-ingredient product.

-Naturally occurring carbon dioxide (e.g., the carbon dioxide produced in the fermentation process of beer) does not count as an ingredient and does not need to be included on your Product Formulation Sheet (PFS).
+If you are using naturally occurring carbon dioxide (e.g., the carbon dioxide produced in the fermentation process of kombucha) in your product, it doesn’t count as an ingredient and does not need to be included on your Product Formulation Sheet.

 #Using non-organic ingredients

-The USDA National Organic Program allows for a limited number of non-organic ingredients to be used in organic, labeled products provided the:
+Yes, in certain cases with specific documentation.
+The USDA National Organic Program allows for a limited number of non-organic ingredients to be used in organic labeled products, if the:

 - Ingredient is a listed, acceptable commercially non-available restricted ingredient